We've partnered with the #WeTwo Foundation to inspire the next generation of explorers

 The #WeTwo Foundation is working with charitable and expert partners to select a group of young people to visit Antarctica with them, on a specially chartered expedition in 2022.
 These young people have never in their wildest dreams believed that they could explore this distant exciting world, the White Continent.
 But Team #WeTwo is determined to make this a reality.
 In doing so they’re more than making dreams come true, they’re creating the next generation of ambassadors to care for our beautiful planet.

-Dwayne Fields moved to North London from Jamaica aged six, giving up the outdoors lead to depression and mixing with the wrong crowd… gangs.
-Fast forward to his early twenties, and a gun was pointed at him, and he was shot at - at point-blank range.
-It misfired.
-Twice!
-He has also been a victim of gang knife crime when he was stabbed in the chest and stomach.
-Dwayne decided that he wanted to do something that could inspire inner-city kids, showing them that this is NOT the path they need to follow.
-Since then he has dedicated his life to helping urban youth by focussing on outdoor activities.
-In 2010, he became the first black Briton to walk to the Magnetic North Pole and was awarded the ‘Freedom of the City of London’ by its Lord Mayor.
+Dwayne Fields moved to North London from Jamaica, leaving the outdoors lead to depression and mixing with the wrong crowd… gangs.
+Fast forward to his early twenties, he was shot at - at point-blank range but it misfired and was the victim of a gang knife crime when he was stabbed in the chest and stomach.
+Dwayne decided that he wanted to do something that could inspire inner-city kids and that this is NOT the path to follow.
+Since then he has dedicated his life to helping young people by focussing on outdoor activities.
+In 2010, he became the first black Briton to walk to the Magnetic North Pole and was awarded the ‘Freedom of the City of London’ by the Lord Mayor.

 Phoebe Smith grew up being told she shouldn't aspire to leave her home town and pursue a life of adventure.
-Not detered, she saved all her money she embarked on a life changing trip to Australia and started her passion for wild camping.
+Not deterred, she saved for a life-changing trip to Australia and started her passion for wild camping.
 She's become a self-confessed extreme sleeping addict, leaving her bed to sleep wild - from Everest Base Camp to portaledging in trees in the Bavarian Alps and bedding down inside glaciers in Svalbard.
-In 2017 she spent Christmas raising money for Centrepoint, the young people's homeless charity, by Sleeping the 3 Peaks and raising over £8k.
-Phoebe has proudly been working with Ordnance Survey, Big Canopy Campout (which helps raise funds for the World Land Trust), as well as Wild Night Out - the UK's national night of adventure.
+In 2017 she spent Christmas raising money for Centrepoint, the young people's homeless charity, by Sleeping the 3 Peaks.

 MS Fridtjof Nansen